 Your child's behavior may need to be limited, but all feelings are allowed.
 The amazing thing is that once feelings are acknowledged, humans are much more

-Instead, acknowledge his desire and empower him to achieve his goal in fantasy: "You REALLY love that, don't you?
+When she persists, acknowledge her desire and empower her to achieve her goal in fantasy: "You REALLY love that, don't you?
 You wish you could have it.
 I see how much you want it.
 I wonder if you could earn enough to buy it for yourself?
 Or we could write it down on your birthday list, and if you still want it when it's your birthday; maybe we can swing it then."

 3. LOOK FOR SOLUTIONS, NOT BLAME.

-When your children are bickering, instead of blaming "Can't you two stop fighting?!" or stepping in to solve it "Ok, it's your turn tonight, you can have your turn tomorrow night, and no more arguing about this!" help them work together to find a solution to their problem: "I hear loud voices....Looks like both of you want the ipad, and there's only one ipad...I wonder how we can solve this?"
+Instead, help your kids work together to find a solution to their problem: "I hear loud voices....Looks like both of you want the ipad, and there's only one ipad...I wonder how we can solve this?"

-When your child isn't ready to leave the house in the morning, instead of barking orders like "Get your shoes on this minute!" give
+When your child isn't ready to leave the house in the morning, your habit might be to bark orders like "Get your shoes on this minute!"
+But

-her the responsibility by pointing to the picture chart by the door with a smile of encouragement: "It's almost time to go...I see you have your clothes on...what does this chart you made show you that you need to do next?"
+Instead, give your child the responsibility, by pointing to the picture chart by the door with a smile of encouragement: "It's almost time to go...I see you have your clothes on...what does this chart you made show you that you need to do next?"

-When your child forgets something, instead of labeling him: "You are so forgetful!
-You'd lose your head if...", help him solve
+When your child forgets something, you might find yourself frustrated that you label him: "You are so forgetful!
+You'd lose your head if...".
+But

-Notice that you have to take a deep breath and stay calm so you can keep your voice warm.
+Notice that you always need to begin by taking a deep breath, so you can keep your voice calm and warm.
 But once you do that, just remember Connection, Feelings, Solutions.